svckx/postgres_ts_vector_full_text_search/README.md

-# postgres_ts_vector_full_text_search
+# hibernate-search-v1
-Example microservice for spring boot and ts vector search with postgres
+Example microservice for spring boot and hibernate search with postgres